Folkwise-io/mintbean-cli/README.md

 ### phaser-js-gh-pages

-Kickoff for a full-fledged PhaserJS game project
+Starter Kit for a full-fledged PhaserJS game project

 ## WARNINGS